UUDigitalHumanitieslab/coloringbook/Readme.md

 ## How do I deploy and run the application?

 On the client side, test subjects just need to run a HTML5 capable browser.
+If you want to serve Coloring Book yourself, you need a system with Docker installed.

 Coloring Book is deployed using Docker Compose.
 It has two deployment modes: `prod` (for production deployment) and `dev` (for local development).
-There are two main differences between the two.
-First, `dev` mode will build a container with a MySQL database, while in `prod` mode, the host machine is expected to run a MariaDB that the app will use.
-Secondly, the containers log much more (debugging)information in `dev` mode than in `prod` mode.
+In `prod` mode, the application is run with a production-safe WSGI-server and the containers log much less (debugging) information compared to `prod` mode.

-In either mode, the application needs two configuration files.
+For either mode to work, you need to add two configuration files.

-Docker needs a file called `.env` to be present in the same folder as `docker-compose.yml`, containing at least the following settings.
+Docker expects a file called `.env` to be present in the same folder as `docker-compose.yml`, containing at least the following settings.

     CONFIG_FILE=abcdefg
-    DB_HOST=abcdefg
     DB_PORT=1234
     DB_USER=abcdefg
     DB_PASSWORD=abcdefg
     DB_DB=abcdefg
     DB_ROOT_PASSWORD=abcdefg

-`DB_HOST` should be set to `db-dev` if the application is run in `dev` mode.
-In `prod` mode, the settings should correspond to existing database and user settings on the host machine.
-The user must be configured to use the `mysql_native_password` authentication plugin.
-This is not the default in modern versions of MySQL or MariaDB.

-The setting `CONFIG_FILE` should be refer to the name of a configuration file (e.g. `CONFIG_FILE=config.py`).
+The setting `CONFIG_FILE` should refer to the name of a configuration file (e.g. `CONFIG_FILE=config.py`).
 Create this file, put it in the `coloringbook` package folder and add at least the following settings.

-    SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@dbhost/coloringbook'
+    SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@db/coloringbook'
     SECRET_KEY = '12345678901234567890'
     MAIL_SERVER = 'mail.server.com'
     MAIL_PORT = 1234